- 1 Medicinal properties of fennel

 Internal use remedies with fennel

-Diuretic properties of Fennel fruits and roots
+Diuretic properties of fennel fruits and roots

 It increases the elimination of corporal liquids, being very appropriate in cases of cellulite, obesity, rheumatic illness (Arthritis) and heart illnesses associated with the accumulation of water in the body.
 (Decoction during 10 minutes of 2 ounces of fresh root in a liter of water.
 Drink a glass after the main meals) (Infusion of 5 gr. of dry fruits for cup of water.
 Drink 2 cups a day)

 Fennel for the respiratory system

-Fruits of fennel
+Hormonal properties of fennel

 - Emenagogue: It favors menstruation and alleviates the pains associated with it.
 (The same preparation mentioned previously)